-Like most people I started out with the classic Rich Dad Poor Dad book, which is great.
+Like most people, I started out with the classic Rich Dad Poor Dad book, which is great.

 Then I got very good at Cash Flow the board game.
-I definitely loved all that stuff but one of the books that I got to say really galvanized my perspective on property was Seven Steps to Wealth by John Fitzgerald.
+I definitely loved all that stuff but one of the books that I got to say really galvanized my perspective on the property was Seven Steps to Wealth by John Fitzgerald.
 When you have the author of a book reading out their content, it gives you a much deeper understanding into their real passion.
 They have the right emphasis on the parts.
 So listening to John read that book and narrate that book was going to say to a large degree life changing.

 Because Rich Dad Poor Dad, like most people gives you the kind of perspective that you can do more with money, and then it changes your view on finance and particularly cash flow and all of that kind of stuff.
 But in terms of getting a fundamental understanding of Property Economics, I don’t think anyone starting out their journey can really go wrong listening to that book.
-There are some bits in it that I don’t necessarily agree with anymore in terms of like how I apply my strategy to property and stuff.
+There are some bits in it that I don’t necessarily agree with anymore in terms of how I apply my strategy to property and stuff.
 But in terms of forming that understanding, it’s absolutely foundational to that kind of stuff.
-And look, we did all kinds of different courses with all of the, I guess, the big names in property education around the country and just read about books and listened to podcasts.
-I mean I think I’ve digested almost every property related podcast there is in the country and and did a lot of that kind of stuff.
-We’re also digging deep into research and looking at all those kind of data analytics websites and trying to bottle that together.
-I honestly there is no single source of information in my opinion.
+And look, we did all kinds of different courses with all of them, I guess, the big names in property education around the country and just read about books and listened to podcasts.
+I mean I think I’ve digested almost every property-related podcast there is in the country and did a lot of that kind of stuff.
+We’re also digging deep into research and looking at all those kinds of data analytics websites and trying to bottle that together.
+Honestly, there is no single source of information in my opinion.
 So what I tried to do was I guess aggregate all of that information in a huge array of very complex spreadsheets.

-At the end of the day you’ve just gotta be able aggregate whatever is important and as you’ve said, times and people’s strategies evolve over time as you become more and more knowledgeable.
+At the end of the day you’ve just gotta be able to aggregate whatever is important and as you’ve said, times and people’s strategies evolve over time as you become more and more knowledgeable.
 And that’s normal.
-You know you start with foundation which has been John’s book but over time you have to develop your own I guess strategy that fits within what you’re comfortable with.
+You know you start with a foundation which has been John’s book but over time you have to develop your own, I guess strategy that fits within what you’re comfortable with.
 And then ultimately grow it.
 You know implementing it.

 You’ve got to form an opinion.
 You know my view on it is that no one has the answer right.
 So when I’m ever giving advice to people, if I ever have to get to a position where I’ve got to tell someone to trust me, it means that I haven’t provided the valuable information, if that makes sense.
 You need to be able to look at a broad range of information and overlay that information together and look at what the pattern recognition or pattern interlay, is so you can kind of form a picture.